Buy me a Cup of Aloha

 A miso soup recipe usually starts with a Japanese soup stock called dashi.

-also one of the key flavoring agents used in Japanese cuisine.
+Miso paste is also one of the key flavoring agents used in Japanese cuisine.

-Learn how to make a miso soup recipe the authentic Japanese way and then you will be able to create your own version of this Japanese soup.
+Learn how to make a miso soup recipe the authentic Japanese way and then you will be able to create your own version of this famous Japanese soup.

 Miso Soup Recipe - The Basics

 - 3 to 4 cups of Dashi Stock

 - 2 to 3 Tbsp. of Your Favorite Miso Paste